Average Australian Mortgage Size in 2023

 Buying a house is the biggest purchase you’re ever likely to make.
 Here are our top negotiation tips to get the house you want for less.

 It’s impossible to know what a fair price is until you’ve done your market research.
 You can bet the vendor will have done theirs.
-Find out how much other homes are selling for in your area and compare features.

 Before you start house shopping, you should work out how much you can afford.
 Our home mortgage calculator will give you a rough estimate of what your repayments will be according to the home mortgage rate, term, and loan amount.